mcnole25/vote-data-stuff/wake-up-time.md

 What time do you usually get up?
 I made a chart of common times to wake up.

 5575 votes were analyzed by Reddit comments.
-These figures may NOT be 100% accurate.

 Time|Votes|Bar
 -|-|-